September 24, 2025

 Here’s the truth no one tells you: how hard the MCAT is really depends on you.

 And then there’s life.
-Your study habits matter, but so do your distractions.
-Are you working a full-time job?
+Distractions will play a big role in the type of study habits you can set.
+Working a full-time job?
 Caring for family?
 Battling chronic stress or burnout?
 All of that changes the equation.

 Traditional students with structure and support have a different path than non-traditional students, balancing adult responsibilities on top of studying.

 But here’s the most important piece: your baseline is not your ceiling.
 Where you start is just data.
-Anyone, yes, anyone, can improve.
-With the right strategy, support, and time, you can go from struggling to strong.
+Anyone can improve with the right strategy, support, and time.

 The MCAT doesn’t care where you came from.
 It only measures where you are on test day.